 The chart below provides a ten year history of the combined harvesting and transportation costs from the NB Timberlands and the Maine Timberlands.
 Harvesting and transportation costs are sensitive to fuel costs and the longer average distances to markets.
-2015 and 2016 costs in Maine are significantly impacted by the strong US dollar] Management continues to work with its contractor base to mitigate these impacts, where possible.
+2015 to 2017 costs in Maine were significantly impacted by the strong U.S. dollar.
+Management continues to work with its contractor base to mitigate these impacts, where possible.

-Historical HarvestCost - NB Timberlands and Maine Timberlands(1)(2)
+Historical HarvestCost - NB Timberlands and Maine Timberlands (1)